retyui/i-study/i-study.md

 Their uncle often watches TV television
 Her mother teachers English
 My brother works in England
-Their houes looks very beautiful
+Their house looks very beautiful
 Her sister goes to work
 Your friend often goes there
 My sister goes to school

 That house costs a lot
 It happens
-My mather often says it
+My mother often says it
 My uncle lives in America
 My best friend plays different games